Alexander Prokhorov: Research

 In 1947, Prokhorov started working on coherent radiation emitted by electrons orbiting in a cyclic particle accelerator called a synchrotron.
 He demonstrated that the emission is mostly concentrated in the microwave spectral range.
 His results became the basis of his habilitation on "Coherent Radiation of Electrons in the Synchrotron Accelerator", defended in 1951.
 By 1950, Prokhorov was assistant chief of the oscillation laboratory.
 Around that time, he formed a group of young scientists to work on radiospectroscopy of molecular rotations and vibrations, and later on quantum electronics.
 The group focused on a special class of molecules which have three (non-degenerate) moments of inertia.
 The research was conducted both on experiment and theory.
 In 1954, Prokhorov became head of the laboratory.
-Together with Nikolay Basov he developed theoretical grounds for creation of a molecular oscillator and constructed such an oscillator based on ammonia.
+Together with Nikolay Basov he developed theoretical grounds for creation of a molecular oscillator and constructed such a device based on ammonia.
 They also proposed a method for the production of population inversion using inhomogeneous electric and magnetic fields.
-Their results were first presented at a national conference in 1952, but not published until 1954–1955;
+Their results were first presented at a national conference in 1952, but not published until 1954–1955.

 In 1955, Prokhorov started his research in the field of electron paramagnetic resonance (EPR).
 He focused on relaxation times of ions of the iron group elements in a lattice of aluminium oxide, but also investigated other, "non-optical", topics, such as magnetic phase transitions in DPPH.
 In 1957, while studying ruby, a chromium-doped variation of aluminium oxide, he came upon the idea of using this material as an active medium of a laser.
 As a new type of laser resonator, he proposed, in 1958, an "open type" cavity design, which is widely used today.
 In 1963, together with A. S. Selivanenko, he suggested a laser using two-quantum transitions.
 For his pioneering work on lasers and masers, in 1964, he received the Nobel Prize in Physics shared with Nikolay Basov and Charles Hard Townes.